-Earlier that years Mick Jagger and the rest of The Rolling Stones had played gigs in Belfast, Dublin and Cork between January 6 – 8.
-They returned to the Adelphi Theater, in Dublin, and during the interim the London band’s popularity had soared.
+Earlier that year Mick Jagger and the rest of The Rolling Stones had played gigs in Belfast, Dublin, and Cork between January 6 – 8.
+They returned to the Adelphi Theater, in Dublin, and during the interim, the London band’s popularity had soared.

 In the clip below you can see that the excitement among the audience members became all too much as after just 12 minutes The Rolling Stones were forced to bring their set to a close.

 As Ultimate Classic Rock puts it this was a “pivotal moment” for The Rolling Stones.
 Their popularity was soaring but the older generations were still struggling to understand the band.

 An Irish critic at the time said the concert was “chaotic, tuneless and with little or no presentation."
 The only referenced the riot commenting on a "mob of girls screaming damply."
 As you can see from the clip it was a little more than that!

 This concert tour was documented by the documentary film “Charlie Is My Darling.”

 Have you seen The Rolling Stones live?
 Or even better were you there in 1965?
 Let us know in the comments section below.